Ioakim-A/fyp-overfitting-mitigation-apr/figure_replication/README.md

 ### 2. Generate Figures

 These scripts use the CSVs created in the previous step to generate the final figures.
+The following examples are for the Petke et al. 8-hour dataset.

 #### RQ3 Figures